Locations:

 • They may keep your artery from getting too narrow again.

-What are the risks or complications of stent placement?
+What are the risks of placement?

 Serious complications rarely happen during stent placement.
 People with heart failure, diabetes, kidney disease or a previous artery blockage have a higher risk of serious complications.
+Possible risks include:

-• Infection.
+• Infection

-• A tear inside your artery.
+• A tear inside your artery

-• Abnormal heart rhythm (arrhythmia).
+• Abnormal heart rhythm

-• A stent leaking or moving out of place.
+• A stent leaking or moving out of place

-• Heart attack or cardiac arrest.
+• Heart attack or cardiac arrest

-• Stroke.
+• Stroke

 Advertisement